 The most important thing is to surround yourself with plants and have the intention of being in communication with them.
 Whether you do that through the food you eat, the medicines you consume, or the places where you spend time, building a relationship with the plants around us and allowing them to show up as teachers is a powerful way to engage with the world.

-If you enjoyed this post and want to stay in touch, consider signing up for my newsletter.
-It's a place for you to learn about astrology and herbalism with lots of free resources.
-And as a thank you gift for signing up, you'll get my free Guide to Building Ancestral Relations!
+If you enjoy learning about herbalism and want to stay in touch, consider signing up for my newsletter.
+It's a place for you to learn about astrology, mythology and herbalism with lots of free resources.
+And as a thank you gift for signing up, you'll get my free annual profections worksheet with journal prompts!

 About the Author